Georgia Chamber of Commerce: History

-Throughout the years, the Georgia Chamber of Commerce has cultivated relationships with several smaller statewide associations, entering into affiliate partnerships with six groups.
-These organizations include Leadership Georgia (1971), the Georgia Self-Insurers Association (1975) the Georgia Partnership for Excellence in Education (1990), the Georgia Employers' Association (2003), the Council on Alcohol and Drugs/Drugs Don't Work (2004), and the Tourism Development Alliance of Georgia (2004).
+Throughout its history, the Chamber has formed partnerships with various organizations, including Leadership Georgia (1971), the Georgia Self-Insurers Association (1975), the Georgia Partnership for Excellence in Education (1990), the Georgia Employers' Association (2003), the Council on Alcohol and Drugs/Drugs Don’t Work (2004), and the Tourism Development Alliance of Georgia (2004).
+These partnerships cover areas such as workforce development, employer services, education, and tourism.